-This map illustrates the surface geology of the War Eagle

-quadrangle.
-This quadrangle was previously mapped by Glick circa 1971 for the Geologic Map of Arkansas.
-It has also been mapped by students at the University of Arkansas: Staley, in 1962, during construction of Beaver Lake and Sullivan, in 1999, through the EDMAP Program, a part of the National Cooperative Geologic Mapping Program.
-Approximately 500 feet (152 meters) of Lower Ordovician to Upper Mississippian strata crop out in this area.
-The Lower Ordovician Cotter Dolomite is present only on the northwestern part of the quadrangle where it is upthrown by the Fayetteville Fault.
-The Lower Ordovician Powell is also thicker in this area.
-The Cotter and Powell Dolomites form the surface of the Salem Plateau in this quadrangle.
+This map illustrates the surface geology of Hobbs State Park.
+This area was previously mapped by Glick circa 1971 for the Geologic Map of Arkansas.
+Portions of this area have also been mapped by students at the University of Arkansas: Staley in 1962 during construction of Beaver Lake, Sullivan in 1999 through the EDMAP Program, a part of the National Cooperative Geologic Mapping Program, and Hutchinson and Dowell in 2004 as mapping theses.
+The War Eagle quadrangle was mapped by Chandler and others in 2017.

+Approximately 530 feet (183 meters) of Lower Ordovician to Upper Mississippian strata crop out in this area.
+The Lower Ordovician Cotter Dolomite is present only in the northwestern part of the area where it is upthrown by the Fayetteville Fault.
+The Lower Ordovician Powell is also thickest on the upthrown side of the fault.
 The Devonian Chattanooga Shale and Clifty Formation are thickest on the downthrown side of the fault in the east-central part of the quadrangle.
-In this area, the lowest sandstone bed(s) could be Ordovician in age.
+The lowest sandstone bed(s) included in the Clifty Formation could be Ordovician in age.
 The Lower Mississippian cherty Boone Formation covers most of the quadrangle forming the Springfield Plateau.
 The St. Joe Limestone, at the base of the Boone, is a small bluff former throughout the area.
-The Chesterian Batesville Sandstone crops out in only two locations: on the downthrown side of the Fayetteville Fault in the southwestern portion of the quadrangle and south of the Devil's Gap Fault along the southeastern border of the quadrangle.
-Quaternary terrace and alluvium deposits are present in the valley of War Eagle Creek.
+The Chesterian Batesville Sandstone crops out in only two locations: downthrown by the Fayetteville Fault in the southwestern portion of the quadrangle and south of the Devil's Gap Fault along the east-central border of the quadrangle.
+The lower part and Wedington Sandstone Member of the Fayetteville Shale are present on Kenars Mountain in the east-central portion of the map.

+Quaternary terrace and alluvial deposits are present in the valley of War Eagle Creek.
 Two terrace levels are developed along the river: a younger and a medial.
-Older terraces are located 60-100 feet (18-30 meters) above the river locally.
+Older terraces are preserved 60-100 feet (18-30 meters) above the river locally.

 Two normal faults are present.
-The Fayetteville Fault strikes southwest to northeast across the quadrangle and is downthrown on the southeast side, while the Blackburn Creek Fault (Dowell, 2004) strikes east to west across the quadrangle and is downthrown on the south side.
+The Fayetteville Fault strikes southwest to northeast across the quadrangle and is downthrown on the southeast side.
+The Blackburn Creek Fault (Dowell, 2004) strikes east to west across the quadrangle and is downthrown on the north side until it reaches the Fayetteville Fault.
+East of the Fayetteville Fault, it is downthrown on the south side.
 Displacement along the Fayetteville Fault varies from 60-100 feet (18-30 meters) and offset along the Blackburn Creek Fault is approximately 60 feet (18 meters).
-The Devils Gap Fault to monocline is a normal fault downthrown on the north side with displacement of approximately 40 feet (12 Around 14 square miles of Hobbs State Park - Conservation Area is located in this quadrangle.
-One of the major themes of this park is karst landforms.
+The Devils Gap Fault is a normal fault downthrown on the north side with displacement of approximately 40 feet (12 meters).
+It changes to a monocline just west of Devils Gap a monocline just west of Devils Gap.

+Approximately 14 square miles of Hobbs State Park - Conservation Area is located in this area.
+Major features in this park are karst landforms.
 The park contains a large number of caves, springs, and sinkholes.
-This quadrangle also contains a portion of Beaver Lake, a U.S. Army Corps of Engineers Lake, completed in 1966 for flood control of the White River Basin.
+The geology of the area is best seen from the various multi-use trails that are present in the area.
+This area also contains a portion of Beaver Lake, a U.S. Army Corps of Engineers Lake completed in 1966 for flood control of the White River Basin and other purposes.